 I was delighted when I found a rock worn away into a perfect triangle by the sea.
 It reminded me of the heavy stone tools the inhabitants of Skara Brae once used.

-We headed straight there and found not THE Orkney Ice Cream but a happy compromise, delicious homemade Malteser ice cream.
+We headed straight there and found not THE Orkney Ice Cream, but a happy compromise – delicious homemade Malteser ice cream.
 It was unbelievably good.
-The wee dug was hot too so we let him indulge in some lemon curd ice cream.
-He lapped it up gratefully, as if he hadn’t seen food in a week.
-I’d hazard a guess that he enjoyed it.
+The boy was hot too, so we let him indulge in some lemon curd ice cream.
+He lapped it up gratefully.

 There was one last walk I wanted to do before our final day of exploring on Orkney drew to a close.
 I wanted to visit Hoxa Head on South Ronaldsay to see the abandoned WWII buildings that still stand there – eerie lookout towers, nissen huts and silent gun batteries.
 My Grandad was stationed on Orkney during WWII and I wish I knew more about his time there, but sadly it’s too late to ask.